 Perhaps Playa Ancon is so visited because it’s near one of the leading tourist destinations in Cuba: Trinidad.
 Trinidad, located about 7.5 miles from Playa Ancon, is a colonial town frozen in time.
 There are plenty of things to do in Trinidad, but that would deserve its own article.

 Visiting the nearby beaches is definitely among the top things to do in Havana.
 Havana has some gorgeous beaches that you can easily access via a short drive from the city center itself.
 It is easy for anyone to visit any of these beaches and have a splendid time at leisure.
 Plus, they can also head back to the lively city for a night out.

 Beaches near Old Havana

 Although Havana is pretty close to some exemplary beaches, we cannot say the same for some parts, especially Old Havana.
 The nearest beach to this area is Playa del Chivo, and there isn’t much to say about it.
-Playa del Chivo isn’t a big deal when it comes to the best beaches in Havana.
+Playa del Chivo isn’t a big deal compared to other beaches in Havana.

 East Havana Beaches (Playas del Este)

 Playas del Este has a few beaches near Havana that are worth a shot.
 They include:

 Playa Santa Maria del Mar: Santa Maria del Mar is the most popular beach in Playas del Este.
 It’s also the most beautiful.
 The tropical vegetation is vast, the sand is immaculately white, and the water is quiet.
 There are plenty of restaurants and snack bars nearby, so grabbing a drink (or two) won’t be a problem.
 However, there is no public bathroom, and those in the restaurants can be gross.

 Tarara: Tarara is one of the most popular beaches on the Playas del Este strip.
 It is an ideal resort for tourists with its bars, pools, restaurants, and shopping center if you are up for a spree.